A running shoe for plantar fasciitis helps alleviate the pain and discomfort caused by this painful condition.

 2. Mizuno Women’s Wave Creation 19 Running Shoe

-The designers of the Wave Rider understand that bulky soles add weight.
-So they’ve taken an innovative approach to cushioning by creating a kind of hinged sole.
+The designers of the Wave Rider have taken an innovative approach to cushioning by creating a kind of hinged sole.
 The overall effect is pretty stunning.
-But beyond that the shoe is also consistently comfortable and built to last.
-And the price puts them squarely in the ‘great value’ category next to the Men’s Kinvara 5.
+But beyond that, the shoe is consistently comfortable and built to last.
+And the price puts them squarely in the ‘great value’ category.

 Flaws: You’ll need to run in them a few times to break them in.
 And they’re not really made to address overpronation.

 The design of the Men’s Gel-Venture 6 is unspectacular.
 Nonetheless, it effectively compensates for supination and overpronation.
 And how effectively they soak up shocks at the heel.
 They guide your foot through the entire step process to help you avoid mistakes in form that can put undue stress on your arches.

 What we like: The Gel-Venture soaks up shocks like a sponge.
 It’s a shoe built for off-road running.
 But it will stand up to miles of pavement while arch support is reliable, if not exceptional.
 That said, the shoe does a good job neutralizing supination.

 Flaws: They do a great job on uneven trails and such but don’t feel as great on hard flat surfaces.
 Plus, they feature the typical Asics less than spectacular design.